Last updated: February 2026

 Choosing the correctly sized air conditioner or heater is the most important factor for home comfort and energy efficiency.
-BTU stands for British Thermal Unit, the international standard for measuring heat energy.
-Whether you are installing a mini-split system, a window unit, or central air, getting the BTU calculation right is essential.
+BTU stands for British Thermal Unit, the standard for measuring heat energy.
+Correct sizing prevents wasted electricity and poor humidity control.

 How the Calculation Works

-For standard rooms with 8-foot ceilings and average insulation, you can use this reference chart.
-For precise numbers, always use the calculator above.
+For standard rooms (8ft ceiling, average insulation), you can use this reference.
+For anything else, use the calculator above.

 |---|---|---|